How advanced is your brexit planning?

 “It’s in everyone’s interests, small businesses and insolvency professionals included, to prepare as well as they can.”

 The Insolvency Service have also devised a checklist of six things small and medium-sized businesses can do now to – in their words – Get Ready for Brexit.
-These are:

 - Signpost the EU Settlement Scheme

 EU, EEA and Swiss staff should get the information they need to apply for official status under the EU Settlement Scheme which will allow them to secure their rights in the UK.
 There is a toolkit for employers to help support their employees but they only have until December 2020 to make an application.

 - Make sure employees professional qualifications are recognised in the UK, European Economic Area (EEA) and Switzerland